 The traditional reasons for buying an ETF are that you can avoid the risk of investing in any one stock but still benefit from the growth of the sector—and the marijuana sector is certainly growing.

 However, the flip side to that is that an ETF guarantees performance that is not as good as the best stocks—and we at Cabot specialize in picking stocks.
-In fact, in the nearly four years since I launched my Cabot Marijuana Investor advisory, my portfolio in that advisory is up 440% while the North American Marijuana Index is up only 66%.
+In fact, the current holdings of the Cabot SX Cannabis Advisor are up 193% while the Global Cannabis Stock Index is actually down 65% after plummeting in the last 12 months.
 The biggest reason for that, aside from expert market timing, is that we’ve been able to invest in the fast-growing U.S. companies that are leading the industry, while most institutional investors, and most ETFs, have so far avoided those companies, because of the issue of federal legality.

 Still, for people who want to take the easy route, and avoid the risks of investing in individual stocks, marijuana ETFs can make sense, so let’s review what’s out there in this explosive market sector, starting with the biggest and working our way down.